palantir/gradle-baseline/README.md

 See also the [Baseline Java Style Guide and Best Practices](./docs).

+> [!NOTE]
+> baseline-error-prone and baseline-null-away now live in their [own repository](https://github.com/palantir/baseline-error-prone)

 ## Usage
 The baseline set of plugins requires at least Gradle 6.1.